-Authors Hope Pérez and Ada continued the momentum of the award ceremony and workshop the next day with visits to nearby schools, where they presented on their work and the creative writing process to students at CHEC Lincoln Middle and High School.
+Award winning authors continued the momentum of the award ceremony and workshop with visits to nearby schools, where they presented on their work and the creative writing process to students.

-Organized by the Consortium of Latin American Studies Programs (CLASP), the Américas Award is given annually in recognition of U.S. published works of fiction, poetry, folklore, and non-fiction that authentically and engagingly portray Latin America, the Caribbean, or Latinos/Hispanics in the United States.
-In 2016, the Américas Award recognized two winning titles, two honorable mentions, and twelve commended titles.
-To support using these titles in classrooms, CLASP provides an annotated list of all recognized titles.
+Organized by the Consortium of Latin American Studies Programs (CLASP), the Américas Award is given annually in recognition of US published works of fiction, poetry, folklore, and non-fiction that authentically and engagingly portray Latin America, the Caribbean, or Latinos/Hispanics in the United States.
+To support using the award winning titles in classrooms, CLASP provides an annotated list of all recognized titles.

 CLASP founded the América's Award in 1993 to encourage and commend authors, illustrators, and publishers who produce quality children's and young adult books that portray Latin America, the Caribbean, or Latinos in the United States, and to provide teachers with recommendations for classroom use.
 CLASP offers up to two annual book awards, together with a commended list of titles.
 For more information about CLASP and the Américas Award, visit the CLASP website.